B0RJA/spar/README.md

 Contribute
 ----------------------

 The source file `build\sparTemplate.h` is based on an arbitrary data type.
-Run the script `build\build.pl` to obtain the library containing the functions for all data types.
+Run the script `build\build.pl` to obtain the library functions for all data types.

 Any problems?
 -------------
-Feel free to [write an issue](https://github.com/B0RJA/sparMatrix/issues) if you have any questions or problems.
+Feel free to [write an issue](https://github.com/B0RJA/spar/issues) if you have any questions or problems.

 Copyright and license